Sichii/Chaos-Server/docs/articles/WorldOptions.md

 The maximum number of spells a player can cast in a second.

 > [!NOTE]
-> This can be used to somewhat emulate the original game with a setting of 3, but keep in mind this server responds immediately, not in a
+> This can be used to somewhat emulate the original game with a setting of 3, but keep in mind this server responds
+> immediately, not in a
 > 3updates per 1 second loop

+### MaxItemsPerSecond

+The maximum number of items a player can use in a second.
+Includes equipping items, consumables, trinkets, etc...

 ### MaxChantTimeBurdenMs

 When players cast spells, each spell line takes approximately 1000ms to chant.
 The amount of time a spell will take to cast can be predicted to be 1000ms * (NumSpellLines).

 Due to latency and jitter, players will often cast spells for slightly more or less than the expected amount of time.
-With big latency spikes, the observed amount of time could be far off than the expected value.
+With big latency
+spikes, the observed amount of time could be far off than the expected value.
 To be able to tolerate this while also prohibiting "speed casting", the server will allow spell casts that occur too quickly and add up a time burden.

 Each time a player casts a spell that completes faster than expected, the difference in time will be added to the time burden.
 This burden will accumulate with every consecutive spell that occurs too quickly, and be subtracted from if a spell completes too slowly.
 The time burden will also decrease while not casting spells.

 If the time burden exceeds MaxChantTimeBurdenMs, the spell cast will be ignored.